 qualifications including IT skills, social care certificates, first aid etc.

 referral to specialist learning provision e.g. maths and English, NVQ qualifications.

 Referral to other support

-We can put you in touch with specialist support services (e.g: Citizens Advice Bureau, NHS Talking Changes, Children’s Centres, Credit Union etc.)
+We can put you in touch with specialist support services such as the Citizens Advice Bureau, NHS Talking Changes, Children’s centres, credit unions etc

 You will receive intensive one-to-one support, mentoring, advocacy to help you achieve your goals.

 Help with travel and childcare costs

 We will support you to attend project appointments, activities or job interviews etc.

 Is it for me?

 unemployed for more than one year